dat-ecosystem/dat/README.md

 # dat

-Share datasets on The Internet.
+Share datasets on the Internet.
 This is the Dat 1.0 Pre-release candidate.

 Key features:

-  * **easily share large files** without having to copy them to a central server first
+  * **easily share large files** directly without having to copy them through a central server
-  * **sync incrementally** between machines
+  * **sync incrementally** between machines only the parts of files that change
+  * **share data in a swarm** everyone who downloads data also helps upload to others
+  * **automatic peer discovery** uses peer to peer techniques for finding copies of the data
+  * **verify data integrity** data is verified using strong cryptographic hashes

 **Please note** that previous versions of Dat (alpha, beta) are incompatible with the 1.0 pre-release.